shawnbotz/frontend-take-home/readme.md

 If you reach 4 hours and don’t have anything presentable, please contact us and we'll help you decide what to do next.

+### What’s in this repo?

+- The page’s raw content (images and text)

+- A boilerplate HTML file to get you started.
+(Feel free to modify or remove whatever you’d like.)

 ### How your work will be evaluated

+When thinking about how to prioritize your time, try to strike a balance between all five of these metrics, instead of focusing on one (e.g. spending all of your time matching the mockup exactly.)

 - **Readability.** Your code and Git commits should be organized in a way that’s easy for others to read and contribute to.
 CSS class names should also be easy to understand.